gaurav712/aep/README.md

 You can raise a PR directly for any content addition.
 We'll review it and publish it once validated.

+**Documents should use markdown.
+Take a look at https://markdown-editor.github.io for example.**

 **One shall mention proper attributions if any resource, textual or otherwise, resembles something pre-existing.**

 **Content can only if added if it uses information available in the public domain.
 We can't allow copyrighted material.**